gtribello/pop-resources/assignment.md

 # What I am not grading

 Please try to keep the tone of your answers respectful and constructive.
-However, note that you will not loose any marks if you say any of the following things:
+However, note that you will not lose any marks if you say any of the following things:

 - That you didn't do the homework assignments.
 OK, tell me why you didn't do them.
 Were they too hard?
 Could you not access them?
 Do you think that doing them would have helped you do better in the summer school?
 - That you didn't enjoy some of the mathematics activities.
 OK, tell me why you didn't enjoy these activities.
 What could you have done to make them more enjoyable?
 If you didn't enjoy the POP course, do you still think university is for you?